 While at Oliver, Isaac paid social calls on his old friend Charles "Sylvester" Lane, who was living in worker housing at the Oliver mines.
 At Lane's request, Isaac signed some paperwork attesting to his friend's longtime physical disability so that Lane could receive a federal pension.

 At some point in the late 1890s or early 1900s, Isaac served briefly as the minister of the Hopwood United Methodist Church, and "looked after the spiritual welfare of the members..."
 Among the other earlier pastors of the congregation was Rev. Marcellus Deaves Lichliter, a cousin on the Younkin side of the family.
 Both men are mentioned in a history of the congregation published in the April 1908 edition of the Hopwood Chronicle.

-When son Albert married Ethel Buchanan, a girl from Normalville, Fayette County, the 1908 wedding gave the Minerds an opportunity to visit with cousins from Normalville who also were friends of Ethel's and attended the ceremony.
+A decade later, when their son Albert married Ethel Buchanan, a girl from Normalville, Fayette County, the 1908 wedding gave the Minerds an opportunity to reconnect with cousin Martin Miner of Normalville whose children were friends with the bride.
 A photograph taken that day shows the two families intermingled in a group.
-This event may have sowed the seeds of the first Minerd Reunion, which was organized by Isaac and his cousin Martin Miner of Normalville just five years later, in 1913.

 In about 1914, the Minerds moved to Pittsburgh, where they joined the Homewood Avenue Methodist Church.
 There, Isaac worked as a school custodian and cabinet-maker for the remaining few years of his life.
 During that time, he built oak furniture which exists today in the homes of descendants.